 ELPA21 Summative Tests

-The ELPA21 summative assessment is administered in Iowa schools from mid-February through mid-April.
-The test administration window for the 2017-18 school year will be February 13-April 13, 2018.
+The ELPA21 summative assessment is administered in Iowa schools February 2019 through March 2019.
 Resources related to the ELPA21 assessment can be accessed via the Iowa ELPA21 Assessment Portal.

 Each test form includes a wide-variety of test items:

 - Selected-response items require students to select one or more responses from a list of options and may include both multiple-choice and true-or-false formats.